manoj-choudhari-git/windows-uwp/hub/python/web-frameworks.md

 ## Create a virtual environment

 Using virtual environments is a recommended best practice for Python development projects.
 By creating a virtual environment, you can isolate your project tools and avoid versioning conflicts with tools for your other projects.
-For example, you may be maintaining an an older web project that requires the Django 1.2 web framework, but then an exciting new project comes along using Django 2.2.
+For example, you may be maintaining an older web project that requires the Django 1.2 web framework, but then an exciting new project comes along using Django 2.2.
 If you update Django globally, outside of a virtual environment, you could run into some versioning issues later on.
 In addition to preventing accidental versioning conflicts, virtual environments let you install and manage packages without administrative privileges.

 1. Open your terminal and, inside your *HelloWorld* project folder, use the following command to create a virtual environment named **.venv**:  `python3 -m venv .venv`.